 He has had so much love and support from his family members, church, and caregivers.
 We want to thank the amazing people in his life and the devotion they have shown which brought great comfort and encouragement.
 Jerry was loved and will be greatly missed.

 A Graveside Service with Full Military Honors will be held at 11 a.m. on Friday, July 23, 2021 at Pine Lake Cemetery.
 The family welcomes any friends or acquaintances who wish to join them.

 Memorial donations may be made to Hope Worldwide at www.hopeww.org, a Christian non-profit organization that Jerry has supported along with his family doing mission trips to many countries over the past 15 years.

-Condolences and memories may be shared with the family on www.cutlercares.com
+Condolences may be shared with the family at www.cutlercares.com.